-As a firm, we accomplish this by ethnographically researching the human experience and through the application of social theory, discover insights that enable your product development, organizational culture, and corporate strategy.
+Using mixed-methods research, including ethnography, we research the human experience and through the application of social theory, discover insights that enable your product development, organizational culture, and corporate strategy.
 Our process involves the following six steps:

 - Listen with Empathy – We listen to your business goals and problems with intent and empathy, as we seek to understand the business needs from your perspective.

 - Reframe the Problem – We reframe your business problem from the perspective of the people who interact with your products or work in your organization.